sabahuddin-ahmad/DWave_QUBO-lifecycle/README.md

 First, run the program as is.
 Hit return (enter) to continue to the next output as the program runs.

-Second, consider the 3-boxes problem shown here:
+Second, consider the following 3-boxes problem.

+Problem:

+Pick the pair of boxes with the smallest sum.

 ![3-boxes problem](readme_imgs/basic_problem.jpeg "3-boxes problem")